nikodunk/electrade-2-insurance-static/_posts/2017-09-06-burning-man-update.markdown

 ![](/img/burningman3.JPG)
 Sean's running a great modified system – DC power goes to the swamp cooler's fan, the battery is laid into the tool tray.
 Plenty of extra space in this toolbox.

+	Sean listed the main three reasons he decided to build his own system vs. bringing a diesel generator:
+	* No Fuel Required
+	* No Noise
+	* Compact

+	A simple "green" (his words) system that's capable of running a swamp cooler (6 hours into the night, before the sun comes up and charges the battery again), charging his devices and running a fan inside.

 We're going to add a box to the recommended kit, to give it a more rugged and finished look for outdoors and festival use.